AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

    ![Select report type](assets/choose_report.png)

-1. Configure report details such as title, description, thumbnail, and folder path in the CRX repository where the report is stored.
+1. Configure report details such as title, description, thumbnail, and folder path.
 By default, the folder path is `/content/dam`.
-You can specify a different path.
+You can specify a different path to execute the report on a specific folder.

    ![Page to add report details](assets/report_configuration.png)